IgorAlexey/IgorAlexey/README.md

 Steam game developer, I work with a number of different technologies such as game engines, automation and embedded systems.<br>
-if you're looking for something specific, see [Vortex Interactive](https://github.com/vortexdevsoftware), an organization that showcases some of my finest work.
+if you're looking for something specific, see [Vortex Interactive](https://github.com/vortexdevsoftware)

 #### Languages